mreinstein/constraint-solver/README.md

 a cassowary constraint solver. wraps [kiwi.js](https://www.npmjs.com/package/kiwi.js) with better ergonomics.

-Declares a mini language to declare constraints in text rather than code.
+Declares a mini language to declare constraints in text rather than code using pegjs.

 ## example